 - Evaluation for secondary causes of pathological bone loss such as thyroid, parathyroid, and adrenal disorders

-- DXA reporting by certified clinical densitometrist
+- DXA reporting performed by a certified clinical densitometrist

 - Counseling on calcium and vitamin D intake by registered pharmacist

-- Medication therapy by certified endocrinologist
+- Medication therapy by a certified endocrinologist

 - Biochemical markers of bone turnover to monitor treatment efficacy

 - Follow-up of test results and management plan via telephone, secure email, or mail

 Can Osteoporosis Be Reversed?